Contact print: Basic tools

 Contact printing is a simple and inexpensive process.
 Its simplicity avails itself to those who may want to try darkroom processing without buying an enlarger.
 One or more negatives are placed on a sheet of photographic paper which is briefly exposed to a light source.
 The light may come from a low wattage frosted bulb hanging above an easel which holds them together, or contained in an exposure box with a plate of frosted glass on top.
 Accurate timing of the light comes with experience, but only a little experimenting leads to positive results.
 The negative and the photographic paper are placed on the glass plate of the exposure box.
 A hinged top-cover presses the negatives in close contact with the paper and keeps them in place.
 The paper is then developed and the result is called a contact print.

 After exposure, the paper is processed using chemicals in the darkroom to produce the final print.
-The paper must be placed in a film developer bath, a stop bath, fixer, and finally the hypo-eliminator bath, in that order.
+The paper must be placed in a developer bath, a stop bath, fixer, and finally the hypo-eliminator bath, in that order.
 Failure to adhere precisely to this process will result in a poor-quality final image with a variety of issues.

 Ansel Adams describes procedures for making contact prints using ordinary lighting in his book, The Print.